 - (b) Commencement of proceedings.
 A minimum of ten electors may commence initiative or referendum proceedings by filing an affidavit with the city clerk (the "Affidavit") stating that they will constitute the petitioners' committee (the "Committee").
 The Affidavit shall state the names and addresses of the Committee members and shall specify the address to which notices to the Committee are to be sent. - (c) The Committee shall submit the proposed ordinance or the citation of the ordinance to be reconsidered, together with a proposed petition on a form provided by the city ("Petition"), to the city attorney, who shall have thirty (30) days from receipt to find whether the proposed ordinance and the proposed petition are legally sufficient.
-In the event the city attorney finds that the proposed ordinance or the proposed petition is, or both, are legally insufficient, the city attorney shall have thirty (30) days from receipt of the city attorney finds that the proposed ordinance or the proposed petition is, or both, are legally insufficient, the city attorney shall inform the Committee of the circumstances of the level insufficiency, and the Committee shall have thirty (30) days from receipt of the city attorney's notice of legal insufficiency with which to recraft and usubmit the proposed ordinance or the proposed petition or both to the city attorney the cheattorney shall have thirty (30) days from receipt of the redrafted proposed ordinance or proposed retition or both within which to find the redrafted proposed ordinance or proposed petition or both legally sufficient or legally insufficient. - (d) Following a finding by the city attorney that the proposed ordinal second Petition are legally sufficient, the city clerk may, at the Committee's request and expanse, issue the appropriate Petition blanks to the Committee. - (e) Petitions.
+In the event the city attorney finds that the proposed ordinance or the proposed petition is, or both, are legally insufficient, the city attorney shall inform the Committee of the circumstances of the level insufficiency, and the Committee shall have thirty (30) days from receipt of the city attorney's notice of legal insufficiency with which to redraft and resubmit the proposed ordinance or the proposed petition or both to the city attorney.
+The city attorney shall have thirty (30) days from receipt of the redrafted proposed ordinance or proposed petition or both within which to find the redrafted proposed ordinance or proposed petition or both legally sufficient. - (d) Following a finding by the city attorney that the proposed ordinance and Petition are legally sufficient, the city clerk may, at the Committee's request and expense, issue the appropriate Petition blanks to the Committee. - (e) Petitions.

 (i).
 Number of signatures.
-Initiative Prattons must be signed by at least one (1) percent of the total number of electors registered to vote at the last regular city election.
-Referendum Petitions must be signed by at least one (1) percent of the total rumber of electors registered to vote at the last regular city election.
+Initiative Petitions must be signed by at least one (1) percent of the total number of electors registered to vote at the last regular city election.
+Referendum Petitions must be signed by at least one (1) percent of the total number of electors registered to vote at the last regular city election.

 (ii).
 Form and content.
-All provides the Petition shall be assembled as one instrument.
-Each signature shall be executed in ink and shall be followed by the printed name and address of the person signing (collectively, "Complete Signature").
-Throughout circulation, Petitions shall contain or have attached the full text of the ordinary exposed or sought to be reconsidered.
+All portions of a Petition shall be assembled as one instrument.
+Each signature shall be executed in ink and shall be followed by the printed name and address of the person signing (collectively, "Compliant Signature").
+Throughout circulation, Petitions shall contain or have attached the full text of the ordinance proposed or sought to be reconsidered.

 (iii).
-Qualifying deadline Petitions must be filed with the city clerk or the city clerk's designee within 180 days of the date of the city attorney's finding that the proposed ordinance and Petition are legally sufficient.
+Qualifying deadline.
+Petitions must be filed with the city clerk or the city clerk's designee within 180 days of the date of the city attorney's finding that the proposed ordinance and Petition are legally sufficient.

-(f) Procedure for fining of Petitions.
+(f) Procedure for filing of Petitions.